xvado00/AIQ/Readme.txt

 (by default, shorter programs are dropped during the sampling process, to extend the shorter programs add option --extend_shorter.)
 The --improved_optimization option enables optimization of sampled programs by removing further pointless code.
+The --improved_discriminativeness option enables optimization of sampled programs by removing more non-discriminative programs.
 The --theoretical_sampler option disables all BF code optimization and also outputs programs that are passive or overtime.

 /refmachine/sample